Obesity in pets: Diagnosis

 For dogs and cats, a 9 point body condition score (BCS) system is used to identify whether they are above their ideal weight status.
 Scores 1-3 indicate 'too thin', 4 and 5 are 'ideal', 6 is 'above ideal', 7 is 'overweight' and 8 and 9 are 'obese'.
 There are numerous versions of the BCS chart available for use including 5-point and 7-point versions, however, the 9-point chart is the only version where the scores correlate with true body fat percentage measured using dual-energy X-ray absorptiometry (DEXA) scans.

+A tortie cat with a BSC score of 7 (overweight).

 Assigning a body condition score to a pet involves visual assessment and palpation of the animal to assess fat padding.
 An ideally conditioned dog should have a tapered waist when viewed from above and a clear abdominal tuck when viewed from the side.
 Ribs should not be visible, but ribs should be easily palpated with only a very thin layer of fat cover.
 Ideally conditioned cats will have a waist that can be observed behind their ribs, a slight fat pad over their ribs, and a minimal abdominal fat pad with no abdominal tuck.